 There are many folks who encounter stress at some point and have had to endure for a much longer time.
 This is why I decided to share a bit about what it is and how it can affect one physically and mentally.

-This feeling is commonly referred to as the “Fight or Flight” and you may or may not encounter this depending on your level of stress endurance.
+This feeling is commonly referred to as the “Fight or Flight” feeling and one may or may not encounter this depending on their level of stress tolerance.
 This fight or fight feeling varies from one person to another.

-In another instance, adding another project with a deadline can possibly invite panic to the one employee but for the other employee, it can be viewed as just another opportunity to tackle a challenge.
+In another instance, adding an unexpected project with a deadline can invite stress for one employee but for another employee, it can be viewed as an opportunity to tackle a challenge.

-The graphs show that stress appears to affect all age groups and gender.
-In some way, that fight or flight feeling impacts the mind and does not discriminate.
+The graphs show that stress appears to affect all age groups.
+The fight or flight feeling impacts the mind and does not discriminate.

-Trends show that stress is a very real problem that even touches down to the core of the family affecting children.
+Trends show that stress is a very real problem that even touches the core of the family affecting children.
 In this case, children like adults are affected in varying ways that can result in the child being reserved, quiet, non-playful, sad, or even frustrated.

-In the next post, I will focus on what the causes of stress are, the mental and physical impact of stress and what the long-term effects on an individual that does not overcome.
+In the next post, I will focus on what the causes of stress are, the mental and physical impact of stress and what the long-term effects can be on one dealing with stress.